Staff Tips: 9 Morning Routine Hacks to Get Your Kids to the Bus Stop on Time

 It's 7:29am, the school bus is pulling up in front of your house, and your child has one shoe on, can't find the other one, her homework is still on the kitchen counter, and the contents of her backpack may or may not actually be what she needs to bring to school that day.
 The morning routine is way off course.

 You open the front door and wave the bus driver away...looks like another day of driving your kid to school, being late for work, and generally watching your morning collapse in chaos.
 Or is it?

-FEN Learning's Education Director, Stephen Solomon, is a father of two girls who are ten years apart in age, and has spent years perfecting a finely tuned system to help get everyone where they need to go well-prepared and on-time.
+Stephen Solomon, a father of two girls who are ten years apart in age, has spent years perfecting a finely tuned system to help get everyone where they need to go well-prepared and on-time.
 Read on to learn some of his morning routine hacks to set the stage for better mornings.

 Prepare the Night Before